 Gotta love the idea of Zero Waste on a sailboat.
-It all started with a thought – how hard can it be to live on a boat and totally eliminate the mountains of waste that normally is collected, dragged around in yucky plastic bags and dumped in marinas somewhere else...not seldom on small and remote islands that had nothing to do with the trash in the first place?
-Or even worse, having some of it consciously or unconsciously dumped or washed straight into the sea water?
+It all started with a thought – how hard can it be to live on a boat and totally eliminate the mountains of waste that normally is collected, dragged around in yucky plastic bags, and dumped in marinas somewhere else...not seldom on small and remote islands that had nothing to do with the trash in the first place?
+Or even worse, having some of it consciously or unconsciously dumped or washed straight into the seawater?

-You don't want to know how much waste we the humans dump into the oceans or how much waste ends up in landfills on a daily basis.
+You don't want to know how much waste we humans dump into the oceans or how much waste ends up in landfills on a daily basis.
 But you do know that it is happening, right?
-So, to answer the question above – it doesn't matter how hard it is to stop contributing to the old-school and painful habits of ours.
+So, to answer the question above – it doesn't matter how hard it is to stop contributing to our old-school and painful habits of ours.
 We simply have to do what we can to find more sustainable and conscious ways to manage our ways of living.
 Starting now.

-SINGLE USE PLASTICS – A REALLY BAD IDEA?
+SINGLE-USE PLASTICS – A REALLY BAD IDEA?

 Seriously, we are being told that by bringing a cloth bag to the grocery store, the major plastic problem will be "solved".
 That is one step forward, yes.
 But the real problem is of course inside these bags.
 Step into any normal grocery store today and try to buy one round of a day's meals that is not wrapped in plastics.
-It is a big chance that you walk out from that store without salads, bell peppers, bananas, meat, chicken, fish, bread, milk, rice, nuts, cheese, coffee, tea, juice, yoghurt and cookies.
+It is a big chance that you walk out of that store without salads, bell peppers, bananas, meat, chicken, fish, bread, milk, rice, nuts, cheese, coffee, tea, juice, yogurt, and cookies.
 Or try to buy something to clean yourself or the house with, that is not wrapped in plastic.
 Your bag made of recycled cotton may be empty at the cashier.
 This is the case more or less all around the world today.
-How dit it turn this way?
+How did it turn this way?
 We already know the answer to that, don't we?
 And still, we seem to turn around and hope for it to go away by itself.
 It won't.

 OUR IDEA AND POLICY

-2) Search for and only buy food, drinks and everyday stuff needed that can be bought in bulk or direct from the producers and put into our own containers and wrappers.
+2) Search for and only buy food, drinks and everyday stuff needed that can be bought in bulk or direct from the producers and put into our containers and wrappers.

 Guri Bigham is managing our Zero Waste & Solar Food issues onboard.
-Here she is buying food in bulk, using her own reusable bags as the only packaging.
+Here she is buying food in bulk, using her reusable bags as the only packaging.
 Check out the full Zero Waste & Solar Food Policy and Guri's website www.sovway.earth.

 – – – – –

 Food is seasonal.
 We have been trained to demand anything at any season and from any corner of the world.
-We hardly know where the food is coming from, and we consider it a flaw if our grocery store around the corner cannot serve us with what we want for tonight's dinner.
+We hardly know where the food is coming from, and we consider it a flaw if our grocery store around the corner cannot serve us what we want for tonight's dinner.
 At all times.
 Is that really good, or really-really bad?

 Stores in the forefront even sell oils and liquids in bulk.
-Fill up your own jar.
+Fill up your jar.
 The sticker on the jar tells the cashier how many grams the jar is when empty, and that weight is deducted before payment.
 An easy fix if we all want it to happen.
 Let's see how easy that is to find along the shores of Scandinavia.

 – Can you please put the cheese in my waxed cloth instead of your plastic wrapper?

-Is dried orange peels just waste?
+Are dried orange peels just waste?
 We have learned that getting rid of them is the only thing.
-However if dried they spread the loveliest of scents in the room (and in the boat), and if packed into small balls they are said to serve as clean and efficient fire-starters in a grill or a fireplace.
+However, if dried they spread the loveliest of scents in the room (and in the boat), and if packed into small balls they are said to serve as clean and efficient fire-starters in a grill or a fireplace.
 We saved them all winter and will try them all summer...

 Picking dandelions for dinner.
 There is wild food growing for free and without packaging in almost every corner of the world.
 We seem to have lost most of the knowledge about which ones are edible and what to do with them.
-We will learn more and share with you what we find, where we find them and what they taste like.
+We will learn more and share with you what we find, where we find them, and what they taste like.

 There are devoted producers of good stuff everywhere.
 Easy to find if you just put a little effort into searching for them – instead of just running to the store as usual.
 We bumped into Sophie in Chamonix, France.
-She is making the loveliest soaps, shampoos and solid washing blocks.
+She is making the loveliest soaps, shampoos, and solid washing blocks.
 She uses only vegetable oils (olive, coconut, sunflower, castor, macadamia, jojoba), rhassoul clay, orange peels, and essential oils.
-Here she delivers 2 kilo of body soap on a street corner.
-A totally natural soap, biodegradable and non-toxic...
+Here she delivers 2 kilos of body soap on a street corner.
+A natural soap, biodegradable and non-toxic...
 The Baltic Sea will love it.
 Check out her soaps here: https://www.facebook.com/LHerbArtiste/

-Speaking about soap, the 4 kilos of Savon De Marseille in one mega block will do the job with washing dishes, washing clothes, washing bodies, washing teak deck, washing whatever.
+Speaking about soap, the 4 kilos of Savon De Marseille in one mega block will do the job with washing dishes, washing clothes, washing bodies, washing the teak deck, washing whatever.
 A block made only from olive oil, coconut oil, water, salt, and lye.
 We have tested it in salt water and we love it.
 The small pieces in the front are solid body soap and shampoo.
 Why buy it in plastic bottles, filled with mostly water?